ADSCIAN/ssalib/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README.md with details of changes if needed
-2. Update the documentation if you're adding or modifying features
+2. Update the documentation if you are adding or modifying features
 3. Run the full test suite and make sure all tests pass
 4. Push to your fork and submit a pull request:
    ```bash